freeCodeCamp/guide/pages/docs/certificates-guide/set-the-id-of-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Set the ID of an Element"
+title: "Set the ID of an Element"
+parent: "certificates-guide"
 ---

 In addition to classes, each HTML element can also have an `id` attribute.